 Thinly slice green onions.

-2. Make peanut sauce: whisk together peanut butter, soy sauce, sriracha (add more if you like spice!), honey, and rice wine vinegar.
+- Make peanut sauce.
+In a small bowl, whisk together peanut butter, soy sauce, sriracha (add more if you like spice!), honey, and rice wine vinegar until smooth.

-3. Heat large pan over medium-high heat.
-Add olive oil to pan and when hot, add pork to pan.
+- Heat oil in a large pan over medium-high heat.
+Add pork to pan.
 Break up with a wooden spoon for about 1 minute, then add mushrooms, garlic, and ginger to pan.
-Season with 1/4 tsp. salt.
-Cook, stirring occasionally, for about 5 minutes.
+Season with sea salt.
+Cook, stirring occasionally, for about 5-7 minutes, until cooked through.

 - Get your kids involved!
 They can: mix together peanut sauce, add sesame seeds and green onions to their rice bowls.